Wheatfields Primary School

 Intent:

-Why are scope, rigour, coherence and sequencing the drivers of the Opening Worlds humanities curriculum?
+Curriculum rationale: Why are scope, rigour, coherence and sequencing the drivers of the Opening Worlds humanities curriculum?

 Each subject curriculum and its associated teaching approaches needs to secure the highest possible quality of education for pupils.
 Four closely related curricular attributes – scope, rigour, coherence and sequencing – are our measures of quality.
 These four curriculum attributes are the means and measure of strong curricula.
 Scope and rigour matter because any school subject must properly reflect the disciplines and practices outside of school, to which the subject refers.
-Coherence and sequencing ensure that the material organised so that pupils use earlier material to access to later material and so that pupils start to see how everything connects within a subject, helping them to see that subject as a connected field of distinctive enquiry.
+Coherence and sequencing ensure that the material is organised so that pupils use earlier material to access later material and so that pupils start to see how everything connects within a subject, helping them to see that subject as a connected field of distinctive enquiry.

 Implementation: